I remember the first time I had a BANG! energy drink. Unicorn Rainbow flavor. Whatever that is.

 - Promote a healthy heart by clearing arteries

 Even with all those health benefits, some people remain afraid of Yerba Mate.
 The main reason is that some old research showed that there seemed to be a connection between Yerba Mate and cancer.
 However, the newest research shows that this is not the fault of the tea itself but the way it is dried (it’s typically smoked).
-If you’re interested in Mate, be sure to get a fresh/unsmoked variety (such as this one) to avoid this problem.
+If you’re interested in Mate, be sure to get a fresh/unsmoked variety to avoid this problem.

 In short, both Green Tea and Yerba Mate are very healthy options and both of them edge out coffee in terms of health benefits and lower caffeine content (a plus).